tenstorrent/tt-metal/docs/source/get_started/installation.rst

 explanation for what you just ran and a deeper dive into the API, please go to :ref:`Dram Loopback<DRAM Loopback Example>`.

-To try any of the applications from the TT-Accel developer test suite (e.g., test_sfpu), please refer to :ref:`Getting Started for Devs<Getting started for devs>`.
+If you're a developer, please instead refer to :ref:`Getting Started for Devs<Getting started for devs>`.

 .. only:: not html